Eli-V-14/meteor-mash/README.md

 Created using the idea of Object-Oriented Programming, along with the usage of mathematical, physical, and game-oriented concepts.

+# Default Settings for Development
+- Python Version: 3.11.#

-# Libraries Used For Meteor Mash
+# Libraries/Packages Used For Meteor Mash
-- pygame
+- pygame --version==2.6.1
-- pygetwindow
+- pygetwindow --version==0.0.9
-- random
+- random --version==Default Version

 # Reinforcement Learning
 Implementing a Deep Q-Learning model to play Asteroids game.

-# Library Used For Deep Q-Learning
+# Library/Pacages Used For Deep Q-Learning
-- numpy
+- numpy --version==1.23.5
-- gym
+- gym --version==0.26.2
-- torch
+- torch --version==2.6.0

 # Creating the DQN Model:
 - Source: https://www.youtube.com/watch?v=wc-FxNENg9U